Optimism: Optimism and well-being

 A number of studies have been done on optimism and psychological well-being.
-One 30-year study undertaken by Lee et al. (2019) assessed the overall optimism and longevity of cohorts of men from the Veterans Affairs Normative Aging Study and women from the Nurses’ Health Study.
-The study found a positive correlation between higher levels of optimism and exceptional longevity, which the study defined as a lifespan exceeding 85 years.
+One 30-year study undertaken by Lee et al. (2019) assessed the overall optimism and longevity of cohorts of men from the Veterans Affairs Normative Aging Study and women from the Nurses' Health Study.
+The study found a positive correlation between higher levels of optimism and exceptional longevity, defined as a lifespan exceeding 85 years.

-Another study conducted by Aspinwall and Taylor (1990) assessed incoming freshmen on a range of personality factors such as optimism, self-esteem, locus of self-control, etc. It was found that freshmen who scored high on optimism before entering college were reported to have lower levels of psychological distress than their more pessimistic peers, while controlling for the other personality factors.
+Another study conducted by Aspinwall and Taylor (1990) assessed incoming freshmen on a range of personality factors such as optimism, self-esteem, locus of self-control, etc. Freshmen who scored high on optimism before entering college had lower levels of psychological distress than their more pessimistic peers while controlling for the other personality factors.
 Over time, the more optimistic students were less stressed, less lonely, and less depressed than their pessimistic counterparts.
-Thus, this study suggests a strong link between optimism and psychological well-being.
+This study suggests a strong link between optimism and psychological well-being.

-In addition low optimism may help explain the association between caregivers' anger and reduced sense of vitality.
+Low optimism may help explain the association between caregivers' anger and reduced sense of vitality.

-A recent meta-analysis of optimism supported past findings that optimism is positively correlated with life satisfaction, happiness, psychological and physical well-being and negatively correlated with depression and anxiety.
+A meta-analysis of optimism supported findings that optimism is positively correlated with life satisfaction, happiness, and psychological and physical well-being, and negatively correlated with depression and anxiety.

 Seeking to explain the correlation, researchers find that optimists choose healthier lifestyles.
-For example, optimists smoke less, are more physically active, consume more fruit, vegetables and whole-grain bread, and are more moderate in alcohol consumption.
+For example, optimists smoke less, are more physically active, consume more fruit, vegetables, and whole-grain bread, and are more moderate in alcohol consumption.